curohn/personal_blog/readme.md

 - **Database**: None (static content for now)
 - **Markdown Support**: Dynamic rendering for project details

-## 🖼️ Preview

-Here’s a quick look at what’s included:
-- A visually clean and modern layout with my favorite colors and custom styling.
-- Dynamic progress bars for ongoing projects.
-- Markdown-rendered project writeups.

-## 📈 Analytics

-The site includes basic analytics for:
-- Resume downloads
-- Traffic to project detail pages

 ## 🌐 Live Demo

 The website is hosted on [Render](render.com) at: [j-curran.com](j-curran.com)